 Anali

 This van is another one that required a double take to read correctly.
-It made me think of a slight modification to the old panlindrom: “A man, a plan, a canal.
+It made me think of a slight modification to the old palindrome: “A man, a plan, a canal.
 Panama.”
 Because it also works with, “A man, a plan, anal.
 Panama.”
 Based on the “Filthy Friday” signs and events all over Bocas Town, I imagine it applies to far more visitors than the original anyway.

 But enough of my dirty mind and this dirty place.
 For now, we plan to keep cruising with Mamita over to the Guna Yala Archipelago in eastern Panama, so we can defer that set of goodbyes for now.